commit-live-students/descriptive_stats_in_class/README.md

 # Descriptive Statistics
 ![GitHub Logo](https://s3.ap-south-1.amazonaws.com/greyatom-social/GreyAtom-logo.png)

 You will start building the foundation you need to think statistically, to speak the language of your data, to understand what they are telling you.

 ## At a glance
 * In Class Instruction: 2 Hours
-  * In Class code along Dataset: Iowa Housing Prices
+  * In Class code along Dataset: Housing Prices Dataset

 * Project Dataset:Iowa Housing Prices
   * Estimated Time to complete Project Tasks: 1 Hour
   * Total sub tasks within the Project: 6
   * Complexity of sub tasks : Mid to High
   * Points to be scored : 700

 * Skills Rehearsed
   * Statistics for Data Science